wmorgan/dcos-docs/1.7/administration/installing/cloud/aws/advanced-templates.md

 # Template reference

-These template parameters are used in the advanced templates.
+These parameters are used in the advanced templates.

 *  **AcceptEULA** Read the Mesosphere EULA and indicate agreement.
 *  **AdminLocation** Optional: Specify the IP range to whitelist for access to the admin zone.
 Must be a valid CIDR.